How to use Silverfin Accounts Production

 Welcome to Accounts Production!

-For the UK, we currently have compliant template sets for FRS102 1A and FRS105.
+For the UK, we currently have compliant template sets for FRS102, FRS 102 1A and FRS105.
+We also have Accounts Production sets for Unincorporated clients- Sole Traders and Partnerships.
 This article will share some best practice on how to complete these templates.

 Our Accounts Production templates are designed to automatically populate as much information as possible.
 So where you have used SF working papers (for example) you will see these numbers filling through to the relevant note.
 This should make it quick and easy for you to complete your statutory accounts, especially in future years, where you can roll forward any manually input information!

-This article will focus on FRS102 1A, but the set up of FRS105 is very similar!
+This article will focus on FRS102 1A, but the set up of all of our accounts is very similar.

 Step 1) Complete the Setup reconciliations